Transipedia/Annotate-contigs/README.md

     wget https://zenodo.org/records/13789508/files/annotatecontig.sif?download=1 -O annotatecontig.sif
     ```
 - **Step 2: Create your configuration file**
-The tool was designed with Snakemake, so any user input as to be specified in a configuration file (`config.json`).
-An example of configuration file is available in the repository.
-The exhaustive list of all parameters is available in the next section.
+This tool is designed to work with Snakemake, which means that all user inputs must be defined in a configuration file (`config.json`).
+You can find an example of this configuration file in the repository.
+A comprehensive list of all parameters is provided in the following section.

 - **Step 3: Run with mounted volumes**
 It is advised to mount certain volumes (input/output directories).
 By default, a Singularity image cannot access external data.
 To fix this, you need to mount your directories as volumes.
-Using the parameter -B /store:/store tells Singularity to reference your store directory when mentioned (notably in your configuration file).
-It is recommended that all your input files be located in the /store directory.
+Using the parameter `-B /store:/store` tells Singularity to reference your store directory when mentioned (notably in your configuration file).
+It is recommended that all your input files be located in the `/store` directory.

     ```
     singularity -v run -B /home:/home annotatecontig.sif -s ./Snakefile --configfile ./config.json --cores $nb_cores